Revised April 4, 2014

 To assist investigators who have temporarily lost significant federal research funding, and to facilitate carefully planned changes in research direction, the School of Medicine has modified its Bridge Funding Program.
-Bridge funding up to $100,000 or up to 50% of the last year’s direct costs, whichever is lower, will be available to investigators based on merit and potential for funding.
+Bridge funding up to $100,000 or up to 50% of the last year’s direct costs, whichever is lower, will be available to investigators based on merit and potential for renewal of external funding.
 Bridge funds cannot be used for salary support of the PI(s).
 The source of funds used for bridging will be the 10% G&A “Dean’s tax”.
 For the remainder of FY14 it is estimated that up to $500,000 will be available.
 In recognition of the continuing difficult funding climate, the application criteria are being broadened.

 I. Criteria for Eligibility

-- Insufficient funds are available in the investigator's laboratory to maintain a sufficient level of research competitiveness.
+B. Insufficient funds are available in the investigator's laboratory to maintain a sufficient level of research competitiveness.
 If two or more R-series or equivalent grants are currently funded, or a single R01-level award plus significant philanthropic or carryover funds are available, the investigator is not eligible.

 II.
 Application Procedure